Sim4n6/plasoWiki/Dependencies-Windows.md

 **Note that plaso itself is platform independent but if you use a 64-bit version of Python all of the dependencies should be compiled as 64-bit.**

 To build plaso with Microsoft Visual Studio you'll need to install Microsoft Visual Studio 2008 (or later).
-The express version is sufficient.
+The express version or [Microsoft Visual C++ Compiler for Python 2.7](http://www.microsoft.com/en-us/download/details.aspx?id=44266) is sufficient.
 Note that if you want to build a 64-bit version with the express version you'll need at least 2010.

 First create a build root directory:
 ```